BjornL1/heritage-housing2/README.md

 * The text for the Home page was taken from Wikipedia Article A
 * Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 * The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

-### Media

-* The photos used on the home and sign-up page are from This Open Source site
-* The images used for the gallery page were taken from this other open-source site

 ## Acknowledgements (optional)